 Rugelach happily accommodates any sort of fillings from jam and chocolate to dried fruit and nuts.
 You can roll the dough up into different shapes, slicing pinwheels or spirals, there’s pull-apart or logs, wreaths, twists, you name it.
 But it all begins with just 1 dough and 1 filling.
 Here’s how to make rugelach cookies in 1 million photos.

 Today we’ll make a traditional rugelach dough in the food processor and fill it with a sweet brown sugar cinnamon filling that will melt inside the dough as it bakes.
 The contrast between the salted dough and warm, sweet filling is just about as mouthwatering as cookies get.
+The dough is similar to the dough I use for maple walnut tassies , though this dough is flakier and more crisp.

 The food processor lends a giant helping hand.
 It’s preferred because it helps create the light and tender pastry; a mixer creates a tougher pastry.
 The food processor will cut the various fats into the flour and salt mixture.
 We’ll be using cream cheese, butter, and sour cream in the dough.
 Health food?
 These are not.